CydrickT/HomeAutomation/README.md

 # Introduction
 This is an home automation project for the nightstand.
 It integrates Raspberry Pi Audio, Philips Hue and PC's Wake-On-Lan capabilities.
 It's designed to be extensible.

 This is a project that I've done over the summer to teach myself about Python, electronic circuits and general system integration.
-Coming from a Software Engineering background, there might be better ways to solve some electronic-related challenges.
+I'm from a Software Engineering background, so there might be better ways to solve some electronic-related challenges.

 Feel free to submit pull requests.